Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Practical considerations

+First, in some situations, one may rely on auxiliary information about the distribution.
+In the \iid{} case in particular, we note that imposing the bound ${\Kquatren \leq 9}$ allows for a wide family of distributions used in practice: any Gaussian, Gumbel, Laplace, Uniform, or Logistic distribution satisfies it, as well as any Student with at least 5 degrees of freedom, any Gamma or Weibull with shape parameter at least~1.
+In this case, remember that \(\Kquatren\) is the kurtosis of~\(X_n\), a natural and well-studied feature of a distribution.

+In the \inid{} case, $\Kquatren$ can be rewritten as a weighted average of individual kurtosis.
+In that respect, the bound ${\Kquatren \leq 9}$ indicates that, on average, the individual kurtosis are lower than~\(9\).

-As seen in the previous examples, explicit values or bounds on some functionals of $P_{S_n}$ are required to obtain our nonasymptotic bounds on a standardized sample mean.
-The bound $\Kquatren \leq 9$ encompasses a wide range of standard distributions and provides a bound on $\lambdatroisn$, \(\Ktroisn\) and $\Ktroisntilde$ as well.
-Nonetheless, we may prefer to avoid such a restriction, either because it is unlikely to be satisfied or, on the contrary, because it might be overly conservative.
-An alternative would be to estimate the moments $\lambdatroisn$, $\Ktroisn$ and $\Kquatren$ using the data.
-In the \iid{} case, we suggest estimating them by their empirical counterparts (method of moments estimation).
-We could then compute our bounds by replacing the unknown needed quantities with their estimates.
-We acknowledge that this type of ``plug-in'' approach is only approximately valid.
+Second, if a bound on \(\Kquatren\) is not available, a ``plug-in'' approach remains applicable.
+The idea is to estimate the moments $\lambdatroisn$, $\Ktroisn$ and $\Kquatren$ by their empirical counterparts in the data (method of moments estimation), and then compute \(\delta_n\) by replacing the unknown needed quantities with those estimates.
+We acknowledge that this type of ``plug-in'' approach is only approximately valid, although somewhat unavoidable when bounds on the unknown moments are not given to the researcher.

-Theorem~\ref{thm:cont_choiceEps}, which underlies Corollaries~\ref{cor:improvement_inid_case} and~\ref{cor:improvement_iid_case}, involves the integral $\int_{a_n}^{b_n} |\caracfsum(t)| / t \, dt$, which depends on the a priori unknown characteristic function of $S_n$.
-They require a control on the tail of the characteristic function through the quantities \(C_0\) and \(p\) in the \inid{} case (respectively \(\kappa_n\) in the \iid{} case), which can be given using expert knowledge of the regularity of the density of $S_n$, as discussed in Section~\ref{ssec:thms_cont}.
-It is also possible to estimate the integral directly, for instance using the empirical characteristic function \cite[Chapter~3]{ushakov2011}.
+In addition to the dependence on these moment bounds, Theorem~\ref{thm:cont_choiceEps} involves the integral $\int_{a_n}^{b_n} |\caracfsum(t)| / t \, dt$ that depends on the a priori unknown characteristic function of~$S_n$.
+The application of the resulting Corollaries~\ref{cor:improvement_inid_case} and~\ref{cor:improvement_iid_case} requires a control on the tail of this characteristic function through the quantities \(C_0\) and \(p\) in the \inid{} case (respectively \(\kappa_n\) in the \iid{} case), which can be given using expert knowledge of the regularity of the density of $S_n$, as discussed in Section~\ref{ssec:thms_cont}. } It is also possible to estimate the integral directly, for instance using the empirical characteristic function \cite[Chapter~3]{ushakov2011}.